 Home Game: Toronto Loves Basketball

-Basketball has been part of Toronto’s story for over a century.
+Basketball has been an integral part of Toronto’s story for over a century.

-From the invention of the game to the rise of the Raptors and beyond, Home Game explores how basketball and the city have grown together — through culture, identity, and community.
+From the invention of the game to the rise of the Raptors and beyond, Home Game: Toronto Loves Basketball explored how basketball and the city grew together—through culture, identity, and community.

 Plan Your Visit